 Radiant Heating and Vacuums

 Tubular heaters used for radiant heating typically use reflectors to direct heat energy toward the part being heated.
-However, in a vacuum, heater elements operate at much higher temperatures.
-Therefore, reduce watt density by 20% to 30% versus air heating conditions to ensure good heater life.
-Aluminum sheath as well as Inconel® sheathed heaters are typically used with vacuum feed through assemblies.
-Vacuum leakage rates can be measured down to 8x10-8 SCCS He (3x10-6 Pa l/s).
+This works well for warming, drying, and curing applications.
+However, when using heaters in a vacuum, the only heat transfer is through radiation, so reduce watt density by 20% to 30% versus air heating.
+Aluminum sheath, as well as Inconel® sheathed heaters are typically used with vacuum feedthrough assemblies.
+Durex Industries can test and measure vacuum leakage rates down to 8x10-8 SCCS He (3x10-6 Pa 1/s).